-Tim can be heard on the NAXOS and Block M record labels and has participated in other recording projects, including two albums with the University of Michigan Symphony Band in 2010 and 2012, the second of which featured new works for wind ensemble under the direction of Michael Haithcock.
-These works were taken on a tour to China where the band performed 9 concerts in 6 cities, including at Beijing’s National Centre for the Arts and Shanghai’s Grand Theatre.
-In 2011, he recorded the three piano concerti of Alberto Ginastera with pianist Barbara Nissman and the University of Michigan Symphony Orchestra.
+Tim can be heard on the NAXOS and Block M record labels, including two recordings with the University of Michigan Symphony Band.
+These works were taken on a tour to China where the band performed at Beijing’s National Centre for the Arts and Shanghai’s Grand Theatre.

 In 2012, Tim received his Bachelor’s degree summa cum laude from the University of Michigan where he studied with Dr. Nancy Ambrose King.
-He went on to complete his Master of Music degree and an Artist Diploma at Yale University studying with Steven Taylor.
-When not making reeds for beginners and pros via his reed making business, Tim can be found relaxing in a coffee shop with a journal and pencil on one side and a hot, robust cup of coffee on the other.
+He subsequently completed his Master of Music degree and an Artist Diploma at Yale University studying with Stephen Taylor.

 Kari Landry, Clarinet